 If you like the sound of Academia Sánchez-Casal also check out:

 Adult Tennis Camp Special.
-Book a Saddlebrook Adult Tennis Camp, which offers five hours a day of instruction, and a regular deluxe guest room at Saddlebrook Resort and they'll upgrade you to a one-bedroom suite (provided one is available at the time of booking) at no extra cost (two-night minimum) and include a complimentary Saddlebrook Amenity basket.
-To get it, phone toll-free 800-729-8383, x4200 and ask for the Tennis Resorts Online Upgrade.www.saddlebrook.com
+Book a Saddlebrook Adult Tennis Camp, which offers five hours a day of instruction, and a regular deluxe guest room at Saddlebrook Resort and they'll upgrade you to a one-bedroom suite (provided one is available at check in) at no extra cost (two-night minimum) and include a complimentary Saddlebrook Amenity basket.
+To get it, phone toll-free 800-729-8383, x4200 and ask for the Tennis Resorts Online Upgrade.saddlebrook.com